jongsang1492/tiny-mile-delivery-project/README.md

 # Tiny Mile Contactless Delivery Project 🤖🍱

-This project was completed as part of a client-based engineering design course (APS112/113) at the University of Toronto.
-Our client, **Tiny Mile**, is a Toronto-based robotics startup that operates small remote-controlled delivery robots in urban environments.
+This project was completed as part of a client-based engineering design course (APS112/113) at the University of Toronto. **Tiny Mile**, is the client of the Home Food Delivery Project that operates small remote-controlled delivery robots in urban environments.
 Our team's objective was to redesign the unloading system of their robot "Geoffrey" to support contactless delivery in complex, real-world conditions.

 ## 🚀 Project Overview
 - Focused on reducing human interaction during the COVID-19 pandemic